tsnellgrove/dark_castle3/doc/to_do.md

 				- The limit could be imposed at the give(), show(), take(), and put_in_hand() mehtods
 			- if this caused serius issues there could be a modular machine to swap in a dummy non-container obj
 			- could also run a pre-start check on container & creature to throw errors on illegal contents
-		- New node level rules:
-			- containers can't hold containers or creatures (or, someday, surfaces)
-			- creatures can't hold creatures (or, someday, surfaces)
-			- someday, surfaces can't hold creatures or surfaces
-			- This aligns all creatures with Burt definition and means a max search depth of node 3
-				- e.g. Room => Creature => PortableContainer => obj or Room => Surface => PortableContainer => obj
 - make 'disp' a method prefix???

 MAYBE JUST MAKE BURT A CREATURE NEXT?